JasmineRimani/HIST-from-SysML-to-HDDL/SysML-HDDL translation/Readme.md

 # Motivation
 The need to exctract useful information from SysML/MBSE models and convert them in usable entities for other disciplines is raising.
 This code extracts a Papyrus model of "Functinal Analysis" to automatically generate the HDDL domain file.
 The code can generate a HDDL problem file as well as a feedback file with the differences between the Papyrus model and the HDDL domain file.

+# Paper to cite if you use this repository - still to write

 **Files and their Languages**
 - Papyrus Model --> uml
      - uml file with all the information stored in the Papyrus SysML model.